IWC VS Rolex

 Both IWC and Rolex offer great craftsmanship with beautifully finished mechanical movements, however, IWC is more likely to flaunt their work by using transparent case backs.
 Rolex, on the other hand, only has watches with solid case backs which is kind of a shame since they do make excellent mechanical calibers.

 It also gives you a subtle hint as to what demographic they are catering to.
 Some even go as far as to say that people who only wear Rolexes are usually not 100% in it for the horology and mechanical marvels of watchmaking but rather for the public recognition of what they are wearing on their wrist.
 Then again there are others who completely disagree with that and love the fact that Rolex builds very durable and accurate watches.
-The same cannot be said about IWC which is a highly recognized brand but at the same time it is recognized more within the watchmaking and watch collecting community.
+The same cannot be said about IWC which is a highly recognized brand but at the same time, it is recognized more within the watchmaking and watch collecting community.
 Some might even call it a more refined brand of watch.

-IWC also produces in-house calibers but unless they specifically say that it is an in-house movement, you can bet that someone else such as ETA (i.e the famous Valjoux movement) or Sellita made it (for the most part).
+IWC also produces new in-house calibers but unless they specifically say that it is an in-house movement, you can bet that someone else such as ETA (i.e the famous Valjoux movement) or Sellita made it (for the most part).
 There isn’t anything wrong with using ébauche calibers.
 Most watchmakers do…but a certain amount of prestige is attributed to watchmakers that can do everything in-house.

 An entry-level Rolex watch will cost about 150% more than the cheapest IWC watch.
-On the plus side, you can acquire an iconic IWC watch such as the IWC Pilot’s watch Mark XVIII 40mm Le Petit Prince (The Little Prince) for substantially less than that of the most affordable iconic Rolex watch such as the Submariner which will cost about double the price of the most an affordable iconic IWC watches.
+On the plus side, you can buy an iconic IWC watch such as the IWC Pilot’s Watch Mark XVIII 40mm Le Petit Prince (The Little Prince) for substantially less than that of the most affordable iconic Rolex watch such as the Submariner which will cost about double the price of the most an affordable iconic IWC watches.

 Most watch enthusiasts, watchmakers, and serious collectors would tell you without any hesitation that Rolex is a different type of watch than IWC.
 It is more utilitarian; a tool watch of sorts.
 Whereas IWC is a more refined watch that shows impeccable class and good taste.
 This resulted in Rolex achieving a 100% international brand recall whereas IWC isn’t anywhere near that.
-Rolex is, in fact, the most valuable watch brand in the world according to Interbrand, a brand valuation agency that rates the most valuable and recognized Swiss brands; many which are watchmakers.
+Rolex is, in fact, the most valuable watch brand in the world according to Interbrand, a brand valuation agency that rates the most valuable and recognized Swiss brands; many of which are watchmakers.
 Rolex is the #1 most recognized luxury watch brand in the world.
 IWC is the 9th most recognized Swiss watchmaker in the world (which is also very impressive).

-Some even go as far to say that if you want to impress your average layman, wear a Rolex but IWC is a watch to wear to impress a watchmaker or serious collector.
+Some even go as far as to say that if you want to impress your average layman, wear a Rolex but IWC is a watch to wear to impress a watchmaker or serious collector.
 The difference is not only seen in the brand positioning and marketing efforts of both brands but also in the public’s perception of each brand.
-Rolex pushes their brand aggressively and with many impressive ads that promulgate a desirable and often attainable item to the average person.
+Rolex pushes its brand aggressively and with many impressive ads that promulgate a desirable and often attainable item to the average person.
 You can see this in the very publications where their ads are placed.
 Their target demographic is basically everyone and everywhere.
-Doing this creates this desire in the public eye for something expensive and give one the illusion of success if they manage to purchase one.
+Doing this creates this desire in the public eye for something expensive and gives one the illusion of success if they manage to purchase one.

 I know this may sound like I’m beating on Rolex but I’m not.
-I’m just explaining what happens when a brand with the magnitude of Rolex aggressively advertises their products to anyone and everyone.
+I’m just explaining what happens when a brand with the magnitude of Rolex aggressively advertises its products to anyone and everyone.
 To be perfectly fair towards Rolex, none of what I said takes away from the fact that Rolex has literally perfected their watches in ways that no other watchmaker has in history.
 We will discuss this further in this article with comparisons in precision, craftsmanship, durability, and warranty.
 It’s just important to discern the difference between watchmaking know-how and the marketing side of the industry.